crisgrim/vuevixens-instagram/README.md

 ## Take a look inside in your new project

 If you open your new application with your favorite editor (Visual studio Code, Atom, Sublime or another one).
-You will see the following architecture of your new application when you open with your editor.
+You will see the following architecture of your new application.

 ![Project folder](./images/6.png)